Choosing running shoes can be mind-boggling. We break down all the technical terms and get expert advice on how to choose the right running shoes...

-The technology incorporated into today’s running shoe is dramatically di erent to shoes of only 10 years ago.
+The technology incorporated into today’s best running shoes is dramatically different to shoes of only 10 years ago.
 Marathon runners of the 1980s would be amazed to bounce along in a modern-day shoe, with uber-cushioning and integrated tongues.
-But what do all these advancements really mean?
-And what does each part do?

 Glossary of running shoe terms